Seeking ideas for different classroom desk arrangements to try?

 The drawback to the “rows and columns” layout is unequal engagement.
 Students in the front rows are often more engaged compared to students in the back rows.

-With the horseshoe or U-shape arrangement, the desks face in toward the center of the room.
+With the horseshoe or U-shape arrangement, the desks face in toward the center of the room, increasing student engagement and participation.

 Unlike other classroom desk arrangements, the students can all see each other, making it useful for discussions and presentations.